JohnLCaron/rlauxe/README.md

 1. If it has a CVR, we use the standard CLCA over-statement assorter value for the ballot.
 2. If it has no CVR, we use the overstatement-net-equivalent (ONE) CVR from the batch that it belongs to.

-When the voting system can report CVRs for some but not all cards, a _OneAudit_ audit may be the best way to proceed.

-"BPA (ballot-polling audits) and CLCA (card-level comparison audits) using OneAudit are generally much more efficient than BLCA (batch-level comparison RLAs) when batches are large.
-CLCA with OneAudit is more efficient than BPA when batches are more homogenous than the contest votes as a whole, i.e., when precincts are polarized in different directions."
-(OneAudit p 9)

 See [OneAudit version 3](docs/OneAudit3.md).